klisiubb/event-app/README.md

 - Manage users, volunteers and lecturers.
 - Display stats about event attendance.

-**This project is currently a work in progress.**

 ## Live Demo

 Explore the live demo [click here](https://event.klisiu.me).

 Please note that most of the content requires an admin role for full access.
 Feel free to request access.
-Additionally, a YouTube project showcase will be available soon, or you can view the app during an interview.
+Additionally, a YouTube project showcase will be available soon.

 ## Screenshots